 - Wall hangings, nameplates, misc. stuff – sometimes removal makes sense, sometime not.
 We’ll discuss the options before getting started so you know what to expect.

-- File cabinets – they’re big, ugly and heavy.
-We’ll move them (when possible), paint around them or arrange to have them moved while we do our thing.
+- File cabinets – We’ll move them (when possible), paint around them or arrange to have them moved while we do our thing.
 Just let us know what you’d prefer.

 - End of Day – we’ll remove our gear to the shop area and be sure everybody is ready for a fresh start the next day.